 The result?
 A high-quality Ascophyllum nodosum supplement.

-Depending on the state of your health, Natural Iodine can be combined with other supplements available to buy at Supersmart an enhanced formulation for promoting thyroid balance, and a plant extract that stimulates thyroid function.
+Depending on the state of your health, Natural Iodine can be combined with other supplements available to buy at Supersmart, such as an enhanced formulation for promoting thyroid balance, and a plant extract that stimulates thyroid function.

 Iodine Supplement Side Effects

-When taking iodine supplements for thyroid issues, it’s important to do your research first.
+When taking iodine supplements for thyroid issues, it is important to do your research first.
 Before adding an iodine supplement to your daily routine, there are several boxes you need to check.

 Speak to your physician about Ascophyllum nodosum health benefits and whether your existing medications could lead to side effects.
 An iodine supplement for low thyroid issues may not have any side effects by itself, but it could interfere and interact with other medications.